boazsegev/iodine/ext/iodine/fio-stl.md

 **Returns:** `fio_json_result_s` with the root context, bytes consumed, and error flag.

 **Note:** a UTF-8 BOM at the start of the buffer is skipped automatically.

+**Guard-byte contract:** number and quote-less key scanning may read the byte at `json_string[len]` while deciding a token ended (see the `fio_atol*` guard-byte contract).
+Callers MUST keep that byte readable and non-numeric - pass a NUL-terminated string (any `fio_bstr` string qualifies) or append a non-numeric guard byte.
+Exact-size buffers with no readable byte past `len` violate the contract and will trigger AddressSanitizer.

 #### `fio_json_parse_update`